cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ### Backward Compatibility

-No backwards incompatibilities.
+No backward incompatibilities.

-### Forwards Compatibility
+### Forward Compatibility

 This specification conforms to the ERC-721 smart contract specification for NFT identifiers.
 Note that ERC-721 defines uniqueness based on (contract address, uint256 tokenId), and we conform to this implicitly because a single module is currently aimed to track NFT identifiers.
 Note: use of the (mutable) data field to determine uniqueness is not safe.